Brent-T/GhentSports/readme.md

 <div style="text-align:center; margin: 30px auto;"><img src="assets/icon.png" alt="Medal icon" /></div>

-Find the best spots in Ghent to work out, have a quick run or improve your football skills.
+Find the best spots in Ghent to work out, have a run or exercise.

 This is a school project created for the course Web & Mobile development.